Vishnu-Prasath3/Vishnu-Prasath3/README.md

 - 👋 Hi, I’m @Vishnu-Prasath3
-- 👀 I’m interested in Iot ,MERN stack development and harware logic creation,PCB designing
-- 🌱 I’m currently learning MERN stack development
-- 💞️ I’m looking to collaborate on IOT and WEB development based projects
 - 📫 How to reach me EEEvishnuprasath@gmail.com
 - 😄 Pronouns: He/him/his
 - ⚡ Fun fact: It is impossible for most people to lick their own elbow